 In contrast to Reconstructive Surgery, purely Cosmetic Surgery is generally accepted as surgery designed to enhance a part of the anatomy that is otherwise normal in appearance and form.
 The best example of this is Breast Enhancement Surgery.
 Of course, a very complex topic worthy of a separate debate is how a person sees themselves and what they identify as normal in relation to themselves.
 This also leads into topics of Body Dysmorphic Disorder and even gender identity discussions which is well beyond the scope of this topic.

 The most common cause of changes to the body leading to damaged tissues and skin is the massive weight change typical of many pregnancies.
 Stretch marks are scars on the skin caused by skin that has stretched too quickly and torn, resulting in the stretch scars.
-This also results in excess skin, skin folds, overhang and quite often are associated with muscle damage – all these issues are quite common but are not normal.
+This also results in excess skin, skin folds, overhang and quite often are associated with muscle damage – all these issues are quite common.

 People who are carrying a large amount of excess weight may choose to lose that weight, either through diet and exercise or via surgical assistance – such as lap band, gastric sleeve and gastric bypass surgery.
 No matter the cause, individuals who have lost a massive amount of weight experience the same issue – their bodies become smaller, but their skin does not.
 Skin does not contract, or ‘shrink wrap’ around a smaller body.
 Metaphorically, excess skin represents the former self – or an old dress.
 Individuals who have lost a massive amount of weight become smaller, fitter, and healthier but they are essentially wearing a dress that is too big.
 The bigger the loss, the baggier the dress.

-As a general rule, dressmaking involves materials that do not have much stretch.
-When you purchase a custom-made dress, you typically require a second fitting so adjustments can be made to ensure that the dress fits perfectly.
-Although surgery after massive weight loss can be compared to dressmaking, it is much more complex.
+Although the necessary scar patterns from these surgical procedures after massive weight loss can be compared to dressmaking, it is course far more complex.
 Skin and tissues are not rigid – they swell, stretch, shrink and sag.
 Additionally, the body beneath the skin also changes, which is especially true during the first few months after surgery.
-Therefore, as a surgeon, Dr Dona needs to craft, sculpt and reshape things that are 3D, and not static.
+Therefore, as a surgeon, Dr Dona needs to reconstruct and reshape things that are 3D, and not static.
 He also needs to ensure that he does not make things too tight because that can result in serious problems with wound healing and breaking down.
 Therefore, after the initial post-surgery swelling starts to decrease and the skin settles into position, it is normal for your skin to not feel as tight as it did initially.
-Given this, it is not uncommon to require further minor surgery to fine-tune the results.
-This is the same as undergoing a second fitting for a custom-made dress.
+Given this, it is not uncommon to require further surgery to fine-tune the results.

 Although massive weight loss affects skin in every area of the body, the common areas are the arms, the breasts and chest area, back, buttocks, stomach, and the thighs.
 However, there is a limit to how much can be achieved in one day so you typically cannot have every procedure done at one time.